The Power to Convene: The Jack C. Taylor Conference Center

 Founded in Annapolis in 1873, the U.S. Naval Institute is the independent forum of the Navy, Marine Corps, and Coast Guard – a place where open and independent debate flourishes.

 In 2018, the Naval Institute set a bold goal to build a physical flagship, a venue where those committed to providing the nation the finest Sea Services could convene to discuss and debate issues of importance to sea power and global security.
 To that end, on 18 September 2019, the Naval Institute broke ground on the Jack C. Taylor Conference Center, which will adjoin the organization’s headquarters on the Yard of the U.S. Naval Academy.
-Construction of the Conference Center will be complete in June 2021.
+Construction of the Conference Center will be complete in September 2021.